 solve the mysteries at hand.

-Sofie Kelly Kelly writes the Magical Cats Mystery Series.
+(aka Sofie Ryan) Kelly writes the Magical Cats Mystery Series.
 This series, which is

 set in Minnesota, features a librarian who never intended having cats as pets...